Close Search

 Montana Hunting Applications

 Montana has a complicated application process for non-residents.
-They need to apply for one of the big game, elk, or deer combination licenses in the general draw in order to apply for special, limited-entry deer and/or elk permits, both of which are due by April 1st at 11:45 p.m.
+If you’re a non-resident, you’ll need to apply for one of the big game, elk, or deer combination licenses in the general draw in order to apply for special, limited-entry deer or elk permits.
+Both applications are due by April 1 at 11:45 p.m.
 MST.
-Montana only accepts online applications for all big game draws.
+Montana only accepts online applications for its big game draws.
 You may apply online at https://fwp.mt.gov/buyandapply.

-Party applications are available for elk and deer with a maximum party size of five.
-Preference points will be averaged to a decimal while bonus points will be averaged and rounded to the nearest whole number.
+Party applications are available for elk and deer and have a maximum party size of five.
+Preference points will be averaged to a decimal, while bonus points will be averaged and rounded to the nearest whole number.
 All big game hunting applications are final after submission.
 You may not withdraw or amend any of your big game hunting applications.

 Application Service

 Everyone’s first choice is awarded before anyone’s second choice is considered.
 For deer and elk, draw results will be available mid-April.
-There is no waiting period to apply if you have previously drawn an elk or a deer permit.
+There is no waiting period for applying again if you have previously drawn an elk or a deer permit.

-Elk and deer non-resident applicants are allocated up to 10% of the permit quota, not guaranteed.
-If a non-resident applies for a deer or elk permit area that has less than a quota of 10, the application will not be considered for the drawing.
+Elk and deer non-resident applicants are allocated up to ten percent of the permit quota, though that is not guaranteed.
+If a non-resident applies for a deer or elk permit area that has a quota under ten, their application will not be considered for the drawing.

 Consult with Hunters Who Have Hunted in Your Unit, Join Now!